Make-Your-School/mks-welcome/public/demo/readme.md

-The HTML specification
+The Page!

-is maintained by the W3C.
+A wonderfull world - the HTML specification is maintained by the W3C.

-*[HTML]: Hyper Text Markup Language
-*[W3C]:  World Wide Web Consortium